c4cs/c4cs.github.io/_syllabus/f18/week05.md

   - pipe_oper
   - uniq
   - which
-lectureSummary: NOTE: Due to the last-minute room shift, there is no recording for the morning lecture that took place in 1571 GGBL.
+lectureSummary: "NOTE: Due to the last-minute room shift, there is no recording for the morning lecture that took place in 1571 GGBL."
-leccapFri: MnIz7k
+leccapBBB: MnIz7k
-leccapWed:
+leccapDOW:
 ---